AdamHutchison/dev-init/README.md

 After you've confirmed `dev` is working, `cd` into a php project and run `dev install`.
 This will create a `docker-local` folder containing all the config you need for your dev environment.

+##  Commands

-## Base Commands
+### Base Commands

-Available Commands:

-Dev Init comes with some universal commands, these are based around managing docker containers and apply to all project types:
+These commands are available regardless of where you run the `dev` command from.

+`down`        Kill all running containsers

+`rm`          Remove all containers

+### Common Commands

+These commands are available from within any context:

 `build`       Build the dev-local containers